-Complete and Simple WordPress Security.
-Unrestricted, Easy, No Premium Features.
+Complete and Easy-To-Use WordPress Security.
+Unrestricted Access.
+No Premium Features.

-Please see the new help centre for details on features and some FAQs.
+Please see the dedicated help centre for details on features and some FAQs.

-This plugin is more of an application firewall, rather than a server/network firewall.
-It is designed to interpret web calls to your site to look for and find attempts to circumvent it and gain unauthorized access or cause damage.
+This plugin is an application layer firewall, not a server/network firewall.
+It is designed to interpret web calls to your site to look for attempts to circumvent it and gain unauthorized access.

 Your network firewall is designed to restrict access to your server based on certain types of network traffic.
 The WordPress Simple Firewall is designed to restrict access to your site, based on certain type of web calls.

-Any IP address that is on the whitelist will not be subject to any of the firewall scanning/processing.
+Any IP address that is on the whitelist will not be subject to any of the firewall processing.
 This setting takes priority over all other settings.

 Yes.
 To specify a range you do something like: 192.168.1.10-192.168.1.20